syncfusion-content/xamarin-docs/Xamarin/Accordion/BindableLayout.md

 ## Binding data to SfAccordion

-`SfAccordion` can be binded with data by setting the ItemsSource property of BindableLayout.
+`SfAccordion` can be bounded with data by setting the ItemsSource property of BindableLayout.

 The following code example binds the collection created in previous step to the `Bindable.ItemsSource` property: